junyang/radb/docs/source/include/query.rst

   Here, *attr_list* is a comma-separated list of expressions that specifies the output attributes.
-The output relational schema is the list of output attribute specification, ordered according to *attr_list*.
+The output relational schema is the list of output attribute specifications, ordered according to *attr_list*.
 For an output attribute, if its expression is simply an attribute reference, its specification will be the same as the specification of the input attribute being referenced.
 Otherwise,